 The picture shows the core of a usability test: one of several usability test sessions.
-In a usability test session, the usability test participant solves tasks on the interactive system while she thinks aloud.
-The moderator (left) observes and listens, takes notes and says as little as possible.
+In a usability test session, the usability test participant (left) solves tasks on the interactive system while she thinks aloud.
+In the picture, the task is to buy items on a shopping list, including a bottle of ketchup.
+The moderator (right) observes and listens, takes notes, and says as little as possible.

 Overview of this page